TheMattBurglar/Raspberry-Pi-5-NAS-Build/4TBDrivePiNAS.md

 Transfer speeds: ~100–111 MB/s — Much faster than using my desktop!

 Unmounted video folder (`umount /mnt/synology`), then mounted music folder and repeated the rsync process.
-Continued this process till all contents were moved over.

 ## ✅ Status & Next Steps
 Everything is working smoothly.
 Now I just need to decide how long to keep the Synology NAS as a fallback before retiring it.